 After seeing the film we did lots of work looking at the different characters in the story as well as comparing them to the books and the series that was on the telly in the 70’s!
 From this we developed our own bear characters to put into a short episode with Paddington, thinking about things we take for granted that a bear might not know anything about so could develop into a comical encounter.

 What a fantastic way to end the Spring term!
-Year 4 created an Easter performance that showed how Jesus took the blame for everyone when he died on the cross for us.
-They spread themselves out around the church and sang the song ‘What a beautiful Name’ by Hillsong Worship – there was not a dry eye in the house!
+Year 4 created an Easter performance that showed how Jesus gave his life for everyone when he died on the cross for us.
+They sang the song ‘What a beautiful Name’ by Hillsong Worship – which Year 5 still remembered from last year and sung a new song spread around the church by Culture Club called Life.
 Well done year 4 it was amazing.

 Easter Pause Day

 Year 4 had a fantastic time at Henley Fort.
 The activities were greatly enjoyed and the food was fantastic!
-We tried lots of new things, from rock climbing and archery to fire lighting and shelter building.
-We staying in Yurts and even had a go at making our own beds!
+We tried lots of new things, from archery to fire lighting and shelter building.
+We stayed in Yurts and even had a go at making our own beds!
+The weather was a bit windy and even took off the teacher’s door but it was soon fixed again.
 Well done Year 4, super effort!

 World Book Day

 We had a fantastic time celebrating World Book Day.
 We spent the day thinking about our favourite books and the authors who wrote them.
-We looked at different authors and thought about words within words.
-We took different famous authors names and had a go at creating as many words as we could out of the letters in their names.
-Our favourite part of the day was getting to show our costumes to all the other classes in the hall.
+We listened to some authors telling us how they write and illustrate their books.
+They then set us some tasks to do to start creating our own characters and stories.
+Our favourite part of the day was getting to show our costumes to the rest of our class.
 Can you guess which books we were from?
 Overall, we had a fantastic day!